namshi/coding-standards/javascript.md

 ## Templates

-We prefer using jade as a templating engine, as it saves a lot of time during
+We prefer using jade as a templating engine, as it saves a lot of time during coding.
+Leverage on `includes` for repeted partials.

 ## Toolkit